lucylow/Covid_Control/README.md

 ![](https://github.com/lucylow/Covid_Control/blob/main/images/Screen%20Shot%202020-12-22%20at%204.12.37%20AM.png)

 * Use historical data available on decision making in organizations, consisting of the decision problem, what decisions were made, and how desirable the outcomes were
-* In the NPI optimization task, ESP is built to prescribe the NPIs for the current day such thatthe number of cases and cost that would result in the next two weeks is optimized.
+* In the NPI optimization task, ESP is built to prescribe the NPIs for the current day such that the number of cases and cost that would result in the next two weeks is optimized.